SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_E5710.md

 Physical dynamic interfaces:

 - Inputs: Every input from the Port Table will create an input.
-- Ouputs: Every output from the Port Table will create an output.
+- Outputs: Every output from the Port Table will create an output.

 ### Connections